PatrickMaiyer/Portapack_Wiki/Recon.md

 If a custom modulation/bandwidth/step is set on the actual freqman entry (from freqman file), it's used as new defaults for next entries

 # Persistant settings
 In the idea to be more user friendly the Recon app is keeping some settings in memory and on the sd card.
-All the settings that you can set in OPT menus will be saved and restored upon poweroff/on or app restart
+All the settings that you can set in CONFIG menus will be saved and restored upon poweroff/on or app restart

 Squelch is saved between runs / updates